Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

-Functional form based causal discovery methods, which are specifically designed for linear \ac{SEM} with non-Gaussian noise terms, estimate the causal \ac{DAG} in a fundamentally different way compared to the above described \ac{CSL} models \shortcite{ICA_LINGAM,DIRECT_LINGAM}.
-In this regard, ICA-LiNGAM performs a decomposition of the observed dataset with independent component analysis, which aims at separating linearly mixed variables into mutually independent components.
-The decomposition results into a mixing matrix, the inverse of which is used to derive an approximate lower triangular matrix through a set of rescaling and matrix permutation operations.
+Functional form-based causal discovery methods, which are specifically designed for linear \ac{SEM} with non-Gaussian noise terms, estimate the causal \ac{DAG} in a fundamentally different way compared to the above described \ac{CSL} models \citep{ICA_LINGAM,DIRECT_LINGAM}.
+ICA-LiNGAM performs a decomposition of the observed dataset with independent component analysis, which aims at separating linearly mixed variables into mutually independent components.
+The decomposition results in a mixing matrix, the inverse of which is used to derive an approximate lower triangular matrix through a set of rescaling and matrix permutation operations.
 The causal order of the \ac{DAG} nodes, which is obtained from the lower triangular matrix, implies the direction of the arcs among the variables.
-The edges are pruned by examining whether a statistically significant relationship can be established between the variables.
-In this regard, \shortciteA{DIRECT_LINGAM} highlight the shortcoming of ICA-LiNGAM, that the convergence of the model for a pre-defined number of steps is not guaranteed due to the random initialization of the decomposition algorithm.
-Therefore, the authors introduce Direct-LiNGAM, which computes the causal order by estimating pairwise least square regression models, in order to asses the independence of the predictors from the residuals in relative terms.
+The edges are pruned by examining whether a statistically significant relationship can be established between the variables. \citet{DIRECT_LINGAM} highlight the shortcoming of ICA-LiNGAM, that the convergence of the model for a predefined number of steps is not guaranteed due to the random initialization of the decomposition algorithm.
+Therefore, the authors introduce Direct-LiNGAM, which computes the causal order by estimating pairwise least square regression models, to assess the independence of the predictors from the residuals in relative terms.
 Thus, vertices at preceding positions in the causal list, are associated with higher independence from their error terms compared to nodes at succeeding spots in the causal order.
-In this way, \shortciteA{DIRECT_LINGAM} also avoid applying the scale-variant permutation algorithms used in ICA-LiNGAM, which could produce erroneous causal order in the case of modifications made to the original scale of the data.
-Since Direct-LiNGAM aims at overcoming the limitations of its predecessor, in our research we include the functional form-based model using direct estimation techniques.\\
+In this way, \citet{DIRECT_LINGAM} also avoid applying the scale-variant permutation algorithms used in ICA-LiNGAM, which could produce erroneous causal order in the case of modifications made to the original scale of the data.
+Since Direct-LiNGAM aims at overcoming the limitations of its predecessor, we exclude ICA-LiNGAM from our empirical research.\\